The Executioner and Her Way of Life: Soundtrack

-When planning the opening theme song, "Paper Bouquet" by Mili, Kawasaki sought to avoid what he considered an "utterly banal 'correct anime opening, instead focusing on the expression of symbolic themes.
-In particular, he was pleased with a "ridiculously 'incorrect scene where Akari reverses time on Menou's body, intended to represent Akari's repeated attempts to rewind the world to save her.
-He also synchronized the animation with the soundtrack, such as by "showing off" dynamic visuals timed to the beginning of the chorus.
-Cassie Wei, Mili's lead vocalist, described the piece as having a mood of "fortitude, intensity, and [...] poignancy".
+While planning the opening theme, "Paper Bouquet" by Mili, Kawasaki sought to avoid an "utterly banal 'correct anime opening and instead focus on symbolic expression.
+In particular, a scene that he highlighted as "ridiculously 'incorrect compared to a typical anime visual was one where Akari reverses time on Menou's body to bring her back to life, intended to represent Akari's repeated rewinding of the world to save her.
+He also aimed to synchronize animation with the music, such as by "showing off" dynamic visuals timed to the start of the chorus.
+Cassie Wei, Mili's lead vocalist, characterized the song's mood as one of "fortitude, intensity, and [...] poignancy".

-ChouCho, who composed the ending theme song, "Tomoshibi Serenade" (Serenade by Lamplight), based her music off the atmosphere of the original work.
-She aimed to convey the dark tone of the story while maintaining a delicate, moving sound.
-At the request of the animation studio, she kept the lyrics ambiguous so that they could be interpreted from either Menou or Akari's perspective.
-ChouCho described the lyrics as being filled with strong emotion, despite not being particularly flashy.
+ChouCho, who composed the ending theme, "Tomoshibi Serenade" (Serenade by Lamplight), based her music off the atmosphere of the original work.
+She aimed to convey the story's dark tone while maintaining a delicate sound.
+At the studio's request, she kept the lyrics ambiguous so that they could be interpreted from either Menou's or Akari's perspective.
+ChouCho described the lyrics as being emotionally intense despite their restrained expression.

-Kawasaki was inspired by the dark heroes of Japanese period dramas such as Hissatsu Shigotonin and Ōedo Sōsamō in his portrayal of Ashuna.
-He asked the composer, Michiru, to evoke a similar feeling in Ashuna's background music.
+In his portrayal of Ashuna, Kawasaki drew inspiration from the dark heroes of Japanese period dramas such as Hissatsu Shigotonin and Ōedo Sōsamō.
+He asked the music composer, Michiru, to evoke the mood of these heroes in Ashuna's background music.
+Kawasaki was pleased by the final result, which featured stylized elements such as a flamenco guitar motif.

+Themes and analysis

+Isekai

+The Executioner and Her Way of Life is part of the isekai genre, which involves a character being transported to a different world.
+In Exploring Isekai, Travis Nishii argues that the story critiques colonial assumptions embedded in many isekai narratives.
+He notes that Japanese traditions and customs from Lost Ones have supplanted those of Menou's own world, effectively erasing its original culture; this is especially reflected in the setting, which features extensive Japanese architecture and the absence of native ones.
+Thus, he suggests that the anime's visuals constantly reminds the viewer of the "contemporary postcolonial anxiety of total and complete cultural loss and assimilation by a colonial power."

+Gender

+Nishii notes that the main characters of Executioner are all female, which he suggests is a reversal of typical gendered power dynamics.
+In comparison to the male gaze, he contends that the series' gaze is "lesbian, for women, and made by women."
+Together with the seemingly contemporary Japanese style of the setting, Nishii argues that Executioner portrays an idealized modern society with "visibly queer" relationships.